 On their most recent visit to a health care provider, 88% said they were satisfied with the experience.
 This compares to 91% satisfied with their last visit to a restaurant, for example, 63% satisfied with their last interaction with their health insurance company, and 59% satisfied visiting a mobile phone store.
 The doctor’s overall knowledge, training and expertise ranked the highest of the Very Important factors contributing to a positive experience.
 Overall, 62% of consumers ranked an online cost estimator as the number one technology they would like, with only 7% of doctors already having this in place.
 Harris Poll published January 2016.

-Kaiser Health Tracking Poll from February 2018 shows 54% of the public had a favorable view of the Affordable Care Act (ACA) passed in 2010.
-While a substantial majority of Democrats continue to support ACA, and a majority of Republicans do not support it, the Independents tip the scale, with 55% having a favorable opinion of the law.
-Health care cost is the top health care issue mentioned by voters when asked what they want to hear 2018 candidates discuss in mid-term elections.
+Kaiser Health Tracking Poll from July 2019 shows 48% of the public had a favorable view of the Affordable Care Act (ACA) passed in 2010.
+While a substantial majority (80%) of Democrats continue to support ACA, and 80% of Republicans do not support it, slightly less than half (49%) of Independents have a favorable opinion of the law (39% of Independents are unfavorable).
+Health care is the top issue (followed by climate change) mentioned by Democrat voters when asked what they want to hear Democrat candidates discuss in 2019 debates

 Kaiser Health Tracking Poll Health Care shows health care to be one of the top three concerns in the midterm elections.
 The Economy and Jobs, and Gun Control are the other big issues as of late April 2018.
 Within healthcare, healthcare costs ranked at the top of people’s concerns.
 Telephone survey of 2000 adults, by the Kaiser Family Foundation.
 Published May 10, 2018.